-A discussion of new and amended IFRS developments that will or may impact our consolidated financial statements.
+A discussion of new and amended IFRS developments that will or may impact our unaudited condensed interim consolidated financial statements.

 The following new or amended accounting standards have been issued by the International Accounting Standards Board ("IASB").
-These new or amended standards are not yet effective and the WSIB has not completed its assessment of their impact on its consolidated financial statements.
+These new or amended standards are not yet effective and the WSIB has not completed its assessment of their impact on its unaudited condensed interim consolidated financial statements.